 Turnover can be voluntary or involuntary, and it can be desirable or undesirable.
 These possibilities can be combined with one another in either direction.
 For example, voluntary employee turnover can be undesirable (when a high performer leaves) or desirable (when a low performer leaves).

-It’s useful to be able to average calculate staff turnover – most companies do an annual turnover rate.
+It’s useful to be able to calculate average employee turnover – most companies do an annual turnover rate.
 Then you’ll know how many employees leave your business in a set amount of time that you need to replace.

 Here’s an example of the calculation in practice: